MusikAnimal/pageviews/README.md

 A pageviews analysis tool for Wikimedia Foundation wikis

 ## Dependencies
 This guide mostly assumes you're using OSX or Linux.
 If that's the case, you can probably already have Ruby.
-Try in your terminal with `ruby -v`
+Try in your terminal with `ruby -v`.
+If you are only updating the JavaScript (where all the logic lives), you don't need Ruby, Haml, or Sass.
+Even for Haml and Sass, you could update the source and use an online converter to update the compiled version, then just run `grunt concat` to correctly concatenate those files for production use.

 1. [Ruby](https://www.ruby-lang.org/en/)